orbitalsonic/SonicInApp/README.md

 ### Step 3

-Declare BillingManger Variable, "this" parameter Must be a reference of an Activity and original product ID
+Declare BillingManger Variable, "this" parameter Must be a reference of an Activity

+also declare your original productId

 ```
     private val billingManager by lazy { BillingManager(this) }